ahmed-rafiullah/ahmed-rafiullah/README.md

 #### learning/trying
-Currently learning GraphQL.
-After which ill try different clients and stick with one.
-Then probably learn rust maybe.
+- Going through the graphQl specs.
+- Learning Vue

 #### projects and hacks
-Currently working on replicating scrimbas user interface.
+Making a low fidelity replica of [Scrimba](https://scrimba.com/) user interface.
 Really interesting to see how it will work in the end.
 I do have some ideas on how to make it work.
 Just gotta translate that to actual code.

 Heres some of my stats